-Function is a technical term, like mass or charge.
+Function is a technical term.

 Our function, or functioning, is a flow; as such it is so much per period.
 Thus, it is a velocity.
 So our basic technical terms are interrelated velocities.